padipadou/higgs_challenge/README.md

 * **others**:

-repertory "models" for neural networks from *Keras*
+directory "models" for neural networks from *Keras*

 "requirements.txt" for required packages